OutSystems/docs-odc/src/eap/cloud-architecture.md

 ![OutSystems cloud platform](images/cloud-architecture-diag.png)

-Each OutSystems cloud platform is isolated by network namespace, ensuring complete network isolation.
 All internal requests between the Platform and Runtime stages are made over Transport Layer Security (TLS) through NATS, a secure messaging system.
-All external requests to both the Platform and the Production stage of the Runtime go through a Content Delivery Network (CDN) and Web Application Firewall (WAF).
+All external requests to both the Platform and each of the Runtime stages go through a Content Delivery Network (CDN) and Web Application Firewall (WAF).

 #### Platform { #platform }

 The development **Platform** comprises multiple services, each responsible for specific functions that facilitate the building and deployment of applications.
-All the Platform services benefit from a resilient microservices design with a web service interface.
+All the Platform services benefit from a resilient microservices design with a RESTful API web service interface.
 Developers, DevOps engineers, and architects interact with these services using tools such as Service Studio and the Project Neo Portal.

 An example of a service is the Build Service.
 Triggered by a developer clicking the 1-Click Publish button in Service Studio, the Build Service takes the visual language model developed in Service Studio (.oml file) and turns it into a compiled application to deploy.